adamsilver/fdpb/05-Inbox-Management.md

 #### Collapsible menu enhancement

-On small screens the the items are collpased behind a more tradional looking menu.
-The user can expand and collaps it as they please.
+On small screens, the menu items will stack beneath each other.
+We can enhance this a little further to collapse the menu items behind a traditional menu.

 ![Menu](./images/etc.png)